Welcome to YogaSource!

 Do not leave early.
 If you must, please practice by the doors and wait until a pose where students cannot see you go.

-All classes (except for Bikram), end together with a savasana (final resting pose) guided by the instructor.
+All classes (except for Hot 26), end together with a savasana (final resting pose) guided by the instructor.
 Please do not leave during Savasana

 Some tips from our existing students:

 “No beginners in Power!
 Try Foundations and Vinyasa first and once you have the technique down, come try it.
 We have the best classes in the Bay Area!”

 “Front row is the warmest spot in the room, by the doors and windows is the coolest.”

 [Before our energetic flow classes]... “students tend to chat.
 If you want to lie peacefully, no one will bug you or you can join the conversation and make friends.”

 “Prepare to sweat!
 Yogitoes [the special mat-sized yoga towels] may save your life, or at least save you from the frustration of slipping and sliding all over the mat.”

 Please be patient and wait outside as our cleaners prepare the room for you.
 This shorter transition means you get done earlier.